-Wings and shareables (note: wings are only OK to order if you can get them grilled instead of fried and without any sauce; you may want to avoid them completely if you can’t guarantee that they won’t be covered in sauce and fried):
+Note: wings are only OK to order if you can get them grilled instead of breaded and without any sauce; you may want to avoid them completely if you can’t guarantee that they won’t be covered in sauce and fried:

 - Traditional wings (no sauce; make sure they aren’t breaded)

 - Street tacos (order these without the ranch dressing and tortillas)

 Order all burgers and sandwiches without the bun and any sauce that comes on it; ask for a side salad made with oil and vinegar dressing in place of fries: